mxsaad/mxsaad/README.md

 - 🌱 I’m currently learning PayloadCMS with Next.js
 - 💬 Ask me about full-stack development
 - 💻 I love using Neovim as my text editor
-- 📫 How to reach me: jobs@mxsaad.com
+- 📫 You can reach me at jobs@mxsaad.com
 - ⚡ Fun fact: I've solved 150+ LeetCode problems